Privacy is your right

 If we make a mistake we will own it and ensure we don't make it again.

 Let’s keep this simple.
-Your data is yours, you should control it and you should benefit from sharing it - if you choose to do so.
+Your data is yours.
+You should control it.
+You should benefit from sharing it - if you choose to do so.

-So, if you’ve shared your data with us directly in the past and want to;
+If you’ve shared your data with us directly and want to;

 View what we have